semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 - This feature is in **public beta**.
 See [Limitations](#limitations) for more information.
 - All Semgrep Secrets customers can enable this feature.
-- Please leave feedback by either reaching out to your technical account manager (TAM) or through the **<i class="fa-solid fa-bullhorn"></i> Feedback** form in Semgrep AppSec Platform's navigation bar.
+- Please leave feedback either by reaching out to your technical account manager (TAM) or through the **<i class="fa-solid fa-bullhorn"></i> Feedback** form in Semgrep AppSec Platform's navigation bar.

 ## Run historical scans

-You can enable historical scanning for your full scans or run a dedicated CI job for one-time scans.
+You can enable historical scans for your full scans, perform one-time historical scans on the CLI, or create an on-demand CI job.
 Historical scans display **valid, leaked secrets** to ensure a high true positive rate.
-Historical scans do **not** run on diff-aware scans.
+Diff-aware scans do **not** perform historical scans.

 ### Prerequisites

 - **CLI tool**: Historical scanning requires at least Semgrep **v1.65.0**.
 See [Update](/update/) for instructions.
-- **Single-tenant Semgrep AppSec Platform**: Reach out to your TAM to ensure your instance is up-to-date.

-### Enable historical scanning for full Secrets scans
+### Enable historical scans for full Secrets scans

 :::tip
 If possible, [test historical scans locally](#run-a-local-test-scan) to create a benchmark of performance and scan times before adding historical scans to your formal security process.